amirrezanadali01/shop/README.md

 # Shopping App

-This is a simple shopping app built with flutter.
-The purpose of creating this project was to use the provider (state management) and provide clean coding in flutter.
+This is a simple shopping app built with flutter.<br /> The purpose of creating this project was to use the provider (state management) and provide clean coding in flutter.

 # Features